postgresml/postgresml/pgml-cms/blog/componentizing-rust.md

 `Hello from page`

-This is excellent, now we do not have to repeat ourselves when it comes to the head and body object of our html, we simply pass different pages to our layout.
-For example, we can pass in a home page, about page, or contact page and never need to include the layout boiler plate in any of them.
-We can add customization to our layout, like a custom head in the layout struct if needed.
+This is excellent, now we don't have to repeat ourselves when it comes to the head and body object of our html, we simply pass different pages to our layout.

 ## Use of stimulus
 This is a good start but any sufficiently complex site will eventually need JS.